-These individuals and organizations are providing on-going support to our project implementing teams as they secure funding to build their village hubs and scale-out to surrounding communities.
+These individuals and organizations are providing on-going technical support to our Regeneration Hub micro-factory and reforestation project implementing teams as they secure funding to build their hub and scale-out the model to surrounding communities.

 Creating a global earth repair corps where indigenous youth can help regenerate the planet by supporting these projects, and heal the wounds of climate injustice